wintermute-cell/shellmind/README.md

-# shellmind
+# shellmind 🧠

-A shell plugin that uses GPT to convert natural language or pseudo-code into actual shell commands.
-It is not just a cli llm client, but integrates into the shell for convenience and speed.
+A shell plugin that uses an llm to convert natural language or pseudo-code into actual shell commands.
+It is not just an llm client, but integrates into the shell for convenience and speed.

 ![demo gif](./.github/demo.gif)